-When the feedback is given in a positive and healthy way without any personal bias and ulterior motives, it builds better, strong, and fruitful relationships amongst the team members of the same department as well as different departments.
+When the feedback is given positively and healthily without any personal bias and ulterior motives, it builds better, strong, and more fruitful relationships amongst the team members of the same department as well as different departments.

 Plus it also creates a good rapport with the top management as well.
 Building and boosting positive and good relationships amongst the employees hold a very significant part as it is always teamwork that helps the organization grow and flourish in the market and industry as a whole.

 Many a time in the organization, it is the case that the employees are quite confused and hassled with their actual roles and responsibilities.
 It can be due to various reasons such as incorrect training and orientation, insecurities among co-workers, and lack of work proficiency amongst others.